anshu0612/twyloc/README.md

 | app_agent_name | Give a random name -- required by the geopy library |

-## Installation
-Soon to be published as a pip package 😅

 ## Todos
 1. Duh!!
 The document can be made a lot better
 2. Add some twyloc stats on performance